mdks/motion-specwrap/README.md

 1. Bacon is made to output its exit status code to standard output, such that:
 2. A wrapper script is provided which runs rake spec as normal, checks the exit status code printed by Bacon, and uses it to exit with the correct exit status code.

-### Final Remarks
-I am hoping that lrz goes ahead and solves the original problem in a later patch to RubyMotion.
-Until then, we can use this.

 ### Update: July 30, 2013

 I'm back on the RM scene again, setting up CI, etc.

-Unfortunately it looks like HipByte's fix has regressed:
+Unfortunately it looks like HipByte's fix has regressed in that failing specs should NOT be returning an exit status of 0.

+This means this gem has again become relevant.

+There were some issues with it but I've just released v1.0.0 which is a true wrapper and does not monkeypatch anything like the previous v0.1 did.

 ```
 minivan:baitmotion (master*) $ rake spec